Other Production Options

 The following shows an example dashboard that displays business metrics:

-sends notifications to applicable users while a production is running, in the event that an alert event occurs.
+An alert sends notifications to applicable users while a production is running, in the event that an alert event occurs.
 The intention is to alert a system administrator or service technician to the presence of a problem.
 Alerts may be delivered via email, text pager, or another mechanism.
-For details, see “Programming in InterSystems IRIS
+For details, see “Programming in InterSystems IRIS” in Developing Productions.

 The Message Bank server, which is a simple production consisting exclusively of a Message Bank service that receives submissions from any number of client productions.